 Taste: Sherry, Vanilla, Apple, Pear, Honey, Caramel and Cinnamon.

-Value for Money: The ‘Elgin Classic’ range is very much in the bargain category, regularly discounted in UK supermarket chains, the quality however is surprisingly good for such a low price.
+Thoughts: The ‘Elgin Classic’ range is very much in the bargain category, regularly discounted in UK supermarket chains, the quality, however, is surprisingly good for such a low price.

 It’s certainly not a sherry bomb but the fortified wine makes its presence felt and adds another layer of flavour to the dram.
 Glen Moray have mastered the art of offering people a decent drop for a good price.
 Go into this with reasonable expectations and you should be pretty satisfied.
 Especially if you paid £20 for it.